 They are tiny and every now and then come in quite handy.
 It is always a good idea to carry some snacks as well.
 It never hurts and sometimes hikes end up taking longer than planned.

 Laynni always hikes in compression leggings that she swears by for the extra knee, hip and muscle support.

 Layers, baby!
 You never know what kind of weather nature will throw at you so it pays to be ready for anything.
 Obviously, the forecast might change what you carry but if there is any doubt (and there almost always is in the mountains), bring extra.

 And just in case we are so impressed by the scenery that we decide it’s worth a photo with both of us in it we always carry the tiny, extremely handy octopus tripod.

 Of course, a comprehensive first-aid kit is key to make sure those “mishaps” are simply inconvenient and don’t ruin your whole day.

 Other useful items that we sometimes carry and sometimes don’t, depending on the hike:

 Well, that probably covers most of it, although somehow we have even more to say on the matter in our Day Hike Packing List post.
 Check it out if you’re looking for even more detailed info.

 Bowen Island is a real gem, offering plenty of great hiking, all very accessible for both drivers and foot passengers.
-There is plenty of Bowen Island hiking to keep you busy, whether on a day trip or a longer visit.
+There are plenty of Bowen Island hikes to keep you busy, whether on a day trip or a longer visit.
 Of course, there is a lot more to Bowen Island than just hiking but that is a story for another post.
 Whatever your focus, this pretty little island is definitely worth checking out.

 Other useful articles you may want to check out: